KirolosMa/Elevator-cct/README.md

 # Elevator-cct
-This is an elevator control CCT designed using FIFO and FSM and coded using  Verilog , within Si-Vision training program as a case study .
+This is an elevator control CCT designed using FIFO and FSM and coded using  Verilog.